Welcome back, my good friends, El Rush Ball on the cutting edge of societal evolution.

 I forgot.

-Uh it's like Anita Hill and Clarence Thomas.
+It's like Anita Hill and Clarence Thomas.

 You might say, well, where's the minority there?

-Anita Hill, Clarence Thomas is not a black guy.
+Clarence Thomas is not a black guy.

-Clarence Thomas is too white, he's conservative.
+Clarence Thomas is too white.

-It turns out there isn't any.
+Turns out there isn't any.

-Uh but it fit the template that liberals have constructed of the various groups, not individuals, but groups that were involved, and that's another problem with groupthink.
+But it fit the template that liberals have constructed of the various groups, not individuals, but groups that were involved.

-Uh people don't become individuals anymore.
+People don't become individuals anymore.

-And if you're uh a member of a so-called protected majority, you can be typecast without anybody ever knowing you personally, knowing anything about you.
+And if you're a member of a so-called protected majority, you can be typecast without anybody ever knowing you personally, knowing anything about you.

-Uh and you know, for all this talk, folks, about racism and so forth, let me say this again.
+And for all this talk, folks, about racism and so forth, let me say this again.

 The people in this society who first look at individuals and tie them to groups are liberals.

-They see skin color first, they see gender first, they see sexual orientation first, they see economic and socioeconomic circumstances first.
+They see economic and socioeconomic circumstances first.

 They don't see individuals.

-They're the they're they're they're the ones that do all this.
+They're the ones that do all this.

-I mean, the people that were jumping on the Duke Lacrosse players were all liberals.
+I mean, the people that were jumping on the Duke LaCrosse players were all liberals.

 No evidence whatsoever.